Plasmoid Instability in the Multiphase Interstellar Medium: Numerical Results

 The top panels of \autoref{fig:Cubes} and \autoref{fig:SliceZoom} further demonstrate that the thermodynamic and magnetic properties interact non-trivially.
 Regions with cold gas tend to be more magnetically dominated with $\beta < 1$ (blue-green colors).
 This is likely due to magnetic field enhancement during cooling induced contraction.
 Moreover, the regions of highly disordered magnetic fields and large $\vecj$ tend to be associated with thermally unstable or cold gas.

 Turning now to the zoom-in panels of \autoref{fig:Cubes} and \autoref{fig:SliceZoom} we get a better sense of the nature of reconnection in these environments and the morphology and properties of the plasmoids.
-Each region has one or more plasmoids and several clear X-points where the reconnection is actively occurring.\footnote{Relative to the volume renderings of the zoom regions in \autoref{fig:Cubes} the 2D slices of the zoom regions in \autoref{fig:SliceZoom} are oriented into the page horizontally through the middle of the sub-volumes.} Each of these regions exemplify the three distinct environments in which we find evidence for the plasmoid instability.
+Each region has one or more plasmoids\footnote{To our knowledge there is no known robust criterion for identifying plasmoids.
+We encourage readers to view the animated versions of our plots \href{https://dfielding14.github.io/movies/}{here}, which makes it easier to pick out these structures by eye.} and several clear X-points where the reconnection is actively occurring.\footnote{Relative to the volume renderings of the zoom regions in \autoref{fig:Cubes} the 2D slices of the zoom regions in \autoref{fig:SliceZoom} are oriented into the page horizontally through the middle of the sub-volumes.} Each of these regions exemplify the three distinct environments in which we find evidence for the plasmoid instability.
+These plasmoids closely resemble the structures seen in local simulations of individual plasmoid unstable current sheets \citep[\eg][]{Daughton:2011, Huang:2016, Yang:2020}, thereby bolstering the evidence that these structures arise from the plasmoid instability in our marginally resolved global simulations.
+Furthermore, the plasmoid unstable current sheets have a thickness of a few cells (consistent with numerical resistivity and the estimate of \citealt{Grete:2023}) and length of $>200$ cells\footnote{For reference the zoom regions are 256 cells on a side and the example current sheets are wider than the zoom regions.
+This highlights why resolutions of $\gtrsim 2000$ are necessary since otherwise even the largest current sheets that form, which have $L_{\rm CS} \sim L/8$ would have aspect ratios < 100 and would be stable to the plasmoid instability}.
+This corresponds to an axis ratio of $\gtrsim 100$ and thus a Lundquist number $S \gtrsim 10^4$, which is comparable to or greater than the threshold for plasmoid instability \citep{Loureiro:2007}.
+We can, therefore, be confident that these structures arise from the plasmoid instability.
+We encourage the readers to view the animated versions of our plots \href{https://dfielding14.github.io/movies/}{here} to get a better sense for the morphology and different evolutionary stages of these structures.
+In general, the plasmoid instability begins in long, relatively undistrubed current sheets, which progress through the linear evolution and develop a series of X-points and plasmoids.
+The plasmoids eventually evolve into a turbulent nonlinear state.

 The zoom region shown on the left is an example of a current sheet that forms in the middle of a cold region.
 Current sheets like this arise in large part because of the compressive motions that result from the thermally unstable region rapidly contracting in on itself.
 The energy released during reconnection in these cold current sheets is quickly radiated away and the gas inside the plasmoid remains cold.
 This is demonstrated by temperature profile which remains cold along the ray passing through an X-point in the current sheet.